tedneward/Azgaarnoth/Creatures/Owlbear.md

 ## Owlbear
-An owlbear’s screech echoes through dark valleys and benighted forests, piercing the quiet night to announce the death of its prey.
+An owlbear's screech echoes through dark valleys and benighted forests, piercing the quiet night to announce the death of its prey.
 Feathers cover the thick, shaggy coat of its bearlike body, and the limpid pupils of its great round eyes stare furiously from its owlish head.

-***Deadly Ferocity.*** The owlbear’s reputation for ferocity, aggression, stubbornness, and sheer ill temper makes it one of the most feared predators of the wild.
+***Deadly Ferocity.*** The owlbear's reputation for ferocity, aggression, stubbornness, and sheer ill temper makes it one of the most feared predators of the wild.
 There is little, if anything, that a hungry owlbear fears.
-Even monsters that outmatch an owlbear in size and strength avoid tangling with it, for this creature cares nothing about a foe’s superior strength as it attacks without provocation.
+Even monsters that outmatch an owlbear in size and strength avoid tangling with it, for this creature cares nothing about a foe's superior strength as it attacks without provocation.

 ***Consummate Predators.*** An owlbear emerges from its den around sunset and hunts into the darkest hours of the night, hooting or screeching to declare its territory, to search for a mate, or to flush prey into its hunting grounds.
-These are typically forests familiar to the owlbear, and dense enough to limit its quarry’s escape routes.
+These are typically forests familiar to the owlbear, and dense enough to limit its quarry's escape routes.

 An owlbear makes its den in a cave or ruin littered with the bones of its prey.
 It drags partially devoured kills back to its den, storing portions of the carcass among the surrounding rocks, bushes, and trees.
-The scent of blood and rotting flesh hangs heavy near an owlbear’s lair, attracting scavengers and thus luring more prey.
+The scent of blood and rotting flesh hangs heavy near an owlbear's lair, attracting scavengers and thus luring more prey.

 Owlbears hunt alone or in mated pairs.
 If quarry is plentiful, a family of owlbears might remain together for longer than is required to rear offspring.
 Otherwise, they part ways as soon as the young are ready to hunt.